beadn/CoolMetrics/README.md

 * **Performance Optimization:** Introduce performance optimization strategies such as:

-  * **Memoization:** Use React.memo for components and useMemo for expensive calculations to avoid unnecessary re-renders.
+  * **Memorization:** Use React.memo for components and useMemo for expensive calculations to avoid unnecessary re-renders.
   * **Code Splitting:** Leverage React's lazy loading and dynamic import() syntax to split the code into smaller chunks, loading them on demand.
 * **Testing Enhancements:** Expand the testing suite to cover more components and user interactions.
 Incorporating integration tests could also validate the application's behavior more comprehensively, especially the interaction between the Dashboard component and the LineChart component.